eclipse-sumo/sumo/docs/web/docs/Simulation/RoadCapacity.md

 # Computing Headways

-The exact time headways observed in the simulation depend on the used carFollowModel and it's parameters.
+The exact time headways observed in the simulation depend on the used carFollowModel and its parameters.
 The easiest case to analyze is the one where all vehicles drive at the same speed *s*.

 Let `grossHeadway` denote the distance between successive vehicle front-bumpers